MEF-GIT/MEF-LSO-Legato-SDK/README.md

-# MEF-LSO-Legato-SDK Dolly Release
+# MEF-LSO-Legato-SDK Ella Release

 ## Download Link

-Download the entire repository by clicking [here](https://github.com/MEF-GIT/MEF-LSO-Legato-SDK/releases/download/dolly/MEF-LSO-Legato-SDK-dolly.zip)
+Download the entire repository by clicking [here](https://github.com/MEF-GIT/MEF-LSO-Legato-SDK/releases/download/ella/MEF-LSO-Legato-SDK-ella.zip)

 ## Overview

-This repository contains the Dolly release of the Legato SDK.
+This repository contains the release of the Legato SDK.
 The SDK includes APIs for Service Catalog, Service Order, Service Inventory and Service Notification functions of the Service Orchestration Functionality (SOF) at the LSO Legato Interface Reference Point (IRP) as defined in the MEF LSO Reference Architecture.

 Also included are draft, in-progress versions of the API Developer Guides for each of the service types listed above.

 ## High-level release notes

-- New documents:
+- Service Ordering and Service Inventory APIs are updated to match all Sonata API patterns and have API Developer Guide documents provided (MEF W99 and MEF W135).
+- Carrier Ethernet and IP service schemas are revised and updated, together with their guide documents (MEF W101, MEF W102)
+- Following documents have been published as MEF Standards:
-  - MEF W112 - Draft Release 1 MEF Services Model Information Model for IP and IP VPN
+  - MEF 112 - Draft Release 1 MEF Services Model Information Model for IP and IP VPN
-  - MEF W128 - Draft Release 2 LSO API Security Profile
+  - MEF 128 - Draft Release 2 LSO API Security Profile
+- New document:
+  - MEF W133 - Allegro, Interlude and Legato Fault Management and Performance Monitoring BR&UC

 ## Scope